hahoyer/factorio-mod-ingteb/README.md

 - Reminder selector: Order things by technology level
 - Ping for objects ("Where the hell are there some more iron plates lying around?")
 - Show energy-source
+- present multiple items_to_place_this of entity-prototypes
+- present linitations for modules
 - ... *more suggestions?*

 ###known issue: